 Eye Movement Desensitization

-I have completed my EMDR training through Rick Levinson, LCSW and EMDRIA-Approved Basic Training Provider (Rick is featured in the video above).
-I have also attended consultation with Marshall Lyles, LPC-S, LMFT-S, RPT-S and EMDRIA-Approved Consultant (Marshall is featured in the video above).
+I have completed my basic EMDR training through Rick Levinson, LCSW and EMDRIA-Approved Basic Training Provider (Rick is featured in the video above).
+I have also attended consultation with Marshall Lyles, LPC-S, LMFT-S, RPT-S and EMDRIA-Approved Consultant (Marshall is featured in the video above) in addition to a few other EMDRIA-Approved Consultants and Consultants-In-Training.

 I offer EMDR, Eye Movement Desensitization Reprocessing, to established clients.
 EMDR is a wonderful option for those with anxiety, PTSD, trauma, phobias, personal blocks, restricting beliefs, chronic pain, negative self-talk, attachment wounds, and more.